Raghav4138/Self_Driving_Car_simulator/README.md

 Refer to the included video file for a detailed demonstration of the project in action.

 Feel free to explore, contribute, and enhance the capabilities of our Self-Driving Car Simulator.
 Your involvement is crucial to the continuous improvement of this project.

+## Using Different Models

+In this repository, you'll find a dedicated 'models' folder containing various pre-trained models.
+You can easily incorporate these models into the project by editing the model instantiation in the 'drive.py' file.

+To make the necessary adjustments, navigate to line 52 of the 'drive.py' file and modify the model instantiation line accordingly.
+Each model in the 'models' folder has been created using different parameters and dropout configurations, allowing you to experiment with different architectures.

+We recommend starting with the 'model.h5' file, as it represents the best-performing model based on our experimentation.
+However, feel free to explore other models in the 'models' folder to observe how different configurations impact the performance of the self-driving car simulator.